 We can also assist with

-Creating, Assigning and Viewing Unrestricted Certificates of Sponsorship
+Creating, Assigning and Viewing Undefined Certificates of Sponsorship

-Your unrestricted CoS allocation will be added to your SMS account, and you will have 12 months from the beginning of your licence to assign the CoS.
+Initially, your Undefined CoS allocation will be added to your SMS account, and you will have 12 months from the date your licence was granted to assign the CoS.
 After that time, any unassigned CoS will expire.

-Our immigration barristers regularly assist employers to prepare and assign unrestricted Tier 2 or Tier 5 CoS to prospective employees via the Sponsor Management System (SMS).
+Our immigration barristers regularly assist employers to prepare and assign Undefined Certificates of Sponsorship to Skilled Worker, Intra-company transfer, T2 or T5 prospective employees via the Sponsor Management System (SMS).

-Applying for and Assigning Restricted Certificates of Sponsorship
+Applying for and Assigning Defined Certificates of Sponsorship

-Our immigration barristers regularly assisted employers to apply for and assign restricted certificate of sponsorship.
+Our immigration barristers regularly assist employers to apply for and assign Defined Certificates of Sponsorship.